inkandswitch/patchwork/core/elements/src/isolation/README.md

 Both substitutions route the actual fetch through the `fetch()` override → `fetch-resource` RPC, so the host-side automerge filter still applies — a stylesheet href containing a raw automerge URL is rejected like any other (it will fail to load rather than CORS-error).

 **Security consideration:** These proxies re-open a channel that the opaque origin otherwise closes.
 Bundled non-automerge assets (host-origin JS, CSS, images, etc.) are not sensitive — they are the same for all users and do not contain user data, so serving them freely is fine.
 However, requests that resolve to automerge document URLs are sensitive: a tool could construct URLs that reach the service worker and load arbitrary automerge documents as source text.
 The host-side proxy filters these out: both `fetch-package` and `fetch-resource` reject any incoming request whose URL contains a raw AutomergeUrl (`containsAutomergeUrl`), _before_ resolution.
 Legitimate iframe URLs only ever use the opaque `pkg:` scheme, so a raw AutomergeUrl can only come from a tool attempting to bypass the sync allowlist.
-The only automerge-backed fetches that proceed are those the `PluginsUrlMapper` itself produces by translating a known `pkg:` URL — i.e. documents the isolation boundary registered in the `pkg:` registry.
+The only automerge-backed fetches that proceed are those the `PackagesUrlMapper` itself produces by translating a known `pkg:` URL — i.e. documents the isolation boundary registered in the `pkg:` registry.

 ### `pkg:` URL scheme

 Tool code inside the iframe never sees real automerge document IDs for plugin source code.
 Instead, plugin import URLs are rewritten to use an opaque `pkg:` scheme before being sent to the iframe.
 For example, a plugin's automerge URL like `automerge:3Dz.../dist/index.js` becomes `pkg:@patchwork--codemirror-base/dist/index.js`.

-The `PluginsUrlMapper` maintains a bidirectional mapping between automerge URL segments and package names.
+The `PackagesUrlMapper` maintains a bidirectional mapping between automerge URL segments and package names.
 When the iframe requests a `pkg:` URL via the module loader, the host converts it back to the real automerge URL, fetches the source, and returns it.

 This serves two purposes: